 𝗙𝗶𝗴𝗵𝘁, 𝗥𝗲𝗰𝘂𝗽𝗲𝗿𝗮𝘁𝗲, 𝗮𝗻𝗱 𝗥𝗲𝗻𝗲𝘄

-Sometimes, startup life can kick our ass.
+Sometimes startup life will kick your ass.

 As a founder, you’ll often get mentally jabbed by vicious customers, overbearing investors, and disruptive employees.

-“𝑬𝒗𝒆𝒓𝒚𝒐𝒏𝒆 𝒉𝒂𝒔 𝒂 𝒑𝒍𝒂𝒏 𝒖𝒏𝒕𝒊𝒍 𝒕𝒉𝒆𝒚 𝒈𝒆𝒕 𝒑𝒖𝒏𝒄𝒉𝒆𝒅 𝒊𝒏 𝒕𝒉𝒆 𝒎𝒐𝒖𝒕𝒉.” – Mike Tyson
+they get punched in the mouth.”

 During a long bout, seek help from others in your corner.
-Whether you need specific advice or tending to wounds, don’t ignore the damage.
+Whether you need specific advice or are tending to your wounds, don’t ignore the damage.

 Even if it’s clear when you need to keep fighting, it may be foggy when you need help.

 Take some time to face the damage.
 While our instinct is to turn from pain, try to address it directly.

-Both a good fighter and a good founder learn from their mistakes and apply those lessons for resilience and growth.
+After taking the punches and addressing the damage, you are ready to move forward.
+A good fighter and a good founder learn from their mistakes and apply those lessons for resilience and growth.